 Traumatic stress has been heavily research funded in recent years, and we now know much more about what actually happens to

 individuals during a traumatic experience.
 Some of the specific brain processes involved in the formation of symptoms have

 been identified.
-This has lead to the development of treatment modalities that are highly successful for many people as long
+This has lead to the development of treatment modalities that are highly successful for many people as

-working with trauma survivors.
+about working with trauma survivors.

 Those of us who work with traumatized individuals know that recent traumas are often fueled or exacerbated by traumatic experiences from childhood that at the time were probably unrecognized as such.
 Good trauma treatment can address these issues when necessary, and if that is what the individual wants.

 In 2007-8 Ms. Usadi worked with members of the 10th Mountain Division of the U.S. Army at Ft.
 Drum.
-It was largely due to that experience that TRR moved from being an on-line trauma resource for first responders and warriors, to developing its active program: Warrior Camp.
+It was largely due to that experience that TRR moved from being an on-line trauma resource for first responders and warriors, to developing its active program: Warrior Camp®.